 The XJ was also a change of pace for Jeep as it was the first model without a real frame.
 The unitbody has some advantages and some disadvantages, as we'll discuss later.

 Overall, the Jeep Cherokee is an excellent platform and great all around vehicle.
 Over time, Jeep fixed some of the XJ's shortcomings, and XJ owners figured out how to address others.
 Here is a short list of some great modifications that can be done to improve the performance of any Cherokee.

 1. Fender Trimming

 So why are you taking a saw to this vehicle you are trying to fix up?
 Because saw blades are a lot cheaper than a lot of lift options.
 If you want to fit larger tires on your XJ, you will need a lot more lift than other Jeep models may require.
-To fit 33s, you would need to gain 6 inches of lift without any fender trimming.
+To fit 33s, you would need to gain six inches of lift without any fender trimming.
 Cutting that metal away will allow you to fit more tire with less lift.
-You should be able to gain 2 inches from the front, and 1 inch from the back.
+You should be able to gain two inches from the front and one inch from the back.
 Not only can this be cheaper, but it also keeps your center of balance lower… which if you don't know much about Jeeps… is a good thing.

 2. Leaf Springs